-If any of these risks were to materialize, our business, results of operations, cash flows and financial condition could be materially adversely affected.
+An investment in our common units involves a high degree of risk.
+You should carefully consider the risk factors and all of the other information included in or incorporated by reference into this prospectus, including those in our most recent Annual Report on Form 10-K, in evaluating an investment in our common units.
+If any of these risks were to materialize, our business, financial condition, cash flows and results of operations could be adversely affected.
 In that case, we may be unable to pay distributions to our unitholders.
 As a result, the trading price of our common units could decline and you could lose all or part of your investment.